itebababatunde/ResQoUnity/logs.md

+ load system rclpy
+[11.792s] rclpy loaded
-2025-11-14 20:13:15 [32,003ms] [Warning] [omni.client.python] Detected a blocking function.
+2025-11-14 21:27:29 [31,962ms] [Warning] [omni.client.python] Detected a blocking function.
 This will cause hitches or hangs in the UI.
 Please switch to the async version:
   File "/home/kishi/ResQoUnity/main.py", line 25, in <module>
   File "<frozen importlib._bootstrap>", line 1027, in _find_and_load
   File "<frozen importlib._bootstrap>", line 1006, in _find_and_load_unlocked